red/docs/reactivity.md

 The `is` operator creates a reactive formula, whose result will be assigned to a word.
 The `<code>` block can contain reference to both wrapping object's fields (if used in a reactor's body block), and external reactors fields.

-Note: this operator creates reactive formula which are very close to Excel's formula model.
+Note: This operator creates reactive formulas which closely mimic Excel's formula model.

 **Example**